Get 60% Off & Free Shipping While Stocks Last

 Other Serious Conditions

-Inflammatory diseases, neurologic problems, and even foreign objects stuck in the ear canal can all cause excessive head shaking in dogs.
+Inflammatory diseases, neurological issues, bacterial infections, and even foreign objects stuck in the ear canal can all cause excessive head shaking in dogs.

 Head tremors caused by these ailments can sometimes be mistaken for excessive head shaking.